 Are you feeling defeated in your life and your marriage?
-We encourage you to read the following true testimony, which was sent to us from a friend of the Marriage Missions ministry:
+Give it to God today?
+Does it look impossible?
+We encourage you to read the following true testimony, which was sent to us from a friend of the Marriage Missions ministry.

-“One year ago, my husband was off to rehab, my future was bleak, my kids were stuck in the middle of a torn home.
-My home was about to be taken by foreclosure although falling apart, because I could not afford to pay it for a whole year.
+“One year ago, my husband was off to rehab, my future was bleak, and my kids were stuck in the middle of a torn home.
+My home was about to be taken by foreclosure.
+I could not afford to pay it for a whole year.
 My next day was uncertain and not promised to me.

 “God was the still small voice inside of me releasing peace into me.
 He gave me Romans 15:13 ‘May the God of your hope so fill you with all joy and peace in believing [through the experience of your faith] that by the power of the Holy Spirit you may abound and be overflowing (bubbling over) with hope’ (Amplified Bible).

 “I answered him with, ‘Hope what was that?’
 Darkness filled my life yet once again.
 How could I have Hope to go through this again?
 This was like the seventh time.
 I was answered by Matthew 18:21, ‘Then Peter came to Jesus and asked, ‘Lord, how many times shall I forgive my brother when he sins against me?
 Up to seven times?’
 Jesus answered, ‘I tell you, not seven times, but seventy-seven times.’
 OK, but I am a righteous person.

 “I was and am redeemed through Christ, a child of a King —the King of Kings.
 Why could this not be held from me?
 I was scared to death of what could happen at every moment.
 I was trying not to walk in fear.
 God then gave me 2 Timothy 1:7 ‘For God did not give us a spirit of timidity, but a spirit of power, of love and of self-discipline.’